roboscienceorg/book/source/SimTools/TkTwoLink.rst

 Simple Python Tk Two Link Simulator
 -----------------------------------

+..
+Note:: Check to see if this will work with ROS2.
+Provide both.

-You can download the simulators by following the links on D2L.
+You can download the TwoLink simulator by following the links on ``roboscience.org``.
 To get started, again you need to be in your Ubuntu session and run the ROS
 Master:

 ::